quiltdata/quilt/docs/CrossAccount.md

   ]
 }
 ```

-Once the access policy has been updated, add the bucket in your Quilt stack.
-Specify the SNS Topic ARN in the "Indexing and Metadata" parameters.
+You can now set the SNS topic in the [Catalog Admin Panel](catalog/Admin.md) in bucket
+properties under "Indexing and notifications".

 ## CloudTrail